Community Outdoor Skating

 Community League Day

-Join us on September 22nd at the South Pointe Community Centre to celebrate Community League Day.
+We celebrate Community League Day every September with a family friendly event.
 It is a great day for the community to gather and have fun together.

 Southwest Edmonton Seniors Association